Manage Cookie Preferences

 What is the State Pension age?

-Written by Connor Mullins on Aug 1st, 2024 Time to read: 6 minutes
+Written by Neil Rayner on 1st August 2024 Time to read: 6 minutes

 There isn’t one State Pension age for everybody; the answer depends on your circumstances.
 Right now, the State Pension age is 66 for most people approaching retirement.
 This is the earliest you can receive your State Pension if you have paid in enough years of national insurance contributions.